HeavyMedl/heavymedl.github.io/src/content/posts/expanded-work-record.md

 ---
-title: An expanded record of my professional work
+title: An expanded record of my work
 pubDate: '2025-11-13'
 ---